-The data is written to the /var/dump/dpi directory by default for a short format ajb_save_url_format = ipsrc: uagent it will look like this
+The data is written to the /var/dump/dpi directory by default

-Make sure that there is enough disk space and keep in mind that you have to turn off the recording whenever you'd finish a job by setting the ajb_save_url = 0 option or just by commenting corresponding ajb_save_url=-1; reload it upon completion.
+Make sure that there is enough disk space and keep in mind that you have to turn off the recording whenever you'd finish a job by setting the ajb_save_url = 0 option or just by coommenting corresponding ajb_save_url=-1; reload it upon completion.
 So we get a set of files with the url.txt names as a result.
 The user-defined fields are separated by tab therein.